 What do I do if I exhibit symptoms of COVID-19?

 If you become ill with symptoms of COVID-19, stay home and contact your primary care physician, who will determine whether testing or treatment is needed.
-Avoid contact with other people and social gatherings to keep from spreading your illness to others.
-Employees should also notify their supervisor that they are ill and not able to return to work and follow the instructions of their healthcare provider.
+UCF students and employees must call the UCF COVID Line at 407-823-2509